astroandes/tololo-lya-fit/paper/referee.md

 Thuan & Izotov, explicitly providing this information in the paper will make this one more self-contained.
 This may be helpful for readers who like to have all the more relevant information "handy".

+Reply.
+We have inlcuded a reference to the paper that presented the detailed imaging results for Tololo.
+We have also included more details on the intrumentation characteristics behind all the observations we report.

 2) The introduction of the idealized multiphase model (first sentence of Sec.
 3.1) needs a reference.
 This model uses clumps with random